-Selenium is a trace element, or nutrient, that the body needs to stay healthy.
-The best sources of selenium include some nuts, fish, and poultry.
+Selenium is a trace element, or nutrient, that a person’s body needs to stay healthy.
+Selenium-rich foods include some nuts, fish, and poultry.

 Keep reading to learn more about selenium and why we need it, as well as 15 foods that contain this important nutrient.